Brooke Mansion (Birdsboro, Pennsylvania): Bed & breakfast

 The mansion remained unoccupied for more than a decade, as the housing development was built around it.
 Carmelo Leggio, owner of a pair of local pizza restaurants, purchased it in 1989 for $450,000.
 He made significant repairs to the interior and exterior, and added a new roof.
 He planned to open a gourmet restaurant on the mansion's first floor, decorated with his collection of Victorian antiques, and to operate a bed and breakfast using the bedrooms of the upper floors.
 The gourmet restaurant plans fell apart when his efforts to obtain a liquor license were blocked by strong neighborhood opposition.
 Leggio went ahead with the bed and breakfast, which opened in Spring 1992.

-In May and June 1993, a local Tae Kwon Do instructor, Dan Glutz, rented a portion of the 4th made and was arrested for having sex with an under-aged teenage girl.
-The ensuing legal trouble and negative publicity caused Leggio to abandon his plans for the mansion, coupled with the a failed investment where he was scammed out of thousands of dollars.
-Vacant, it suffered vandalism and fell into foreclosure.
+In May and June 1993, a local Tae Kwon Do instructor rented a portion of the 3rd floor as his studio.
+The instructor was later arrested for having sex with an under-aged teenage girl in the studio.
+The ensuing legal trouble and negative publicity caused Leggio to abandon his plans for the mansion.
+Vacant, the building suffered vandalism and fell into foreclosure.

 Peter and Marci Xenias bought the mansion in 1994 for $325,000.
-They reopened it as a bed and breakfast, which they operated for close to a decade.
-The property was for sale in May 2018 for $1,640,000.
+They reopened it as a bed and breakfast, which they operated for nearly a decade.

 Open house and auction

 On May 20, 2018, the Xenias family lent their mansion for a one-day open house.
 The Women's Club of Birdsboro conducted guided tours as a fund-raiser for local community organizations and scholarships.
 Some 857 people waited in line and paid $10 each to tour the mansion.

+The property was for sale in May 2018 for $1,640,000.
 Horst Auctioneers conducted an on-site sale of the property on September 29, 2018.
 A couple from Toronto, Canada, Vineet and Twisha Talpade, purchased it for $572,000, and announced that they intend to restore the mansion to its former glory.